Codex CLI Plugin System: Bundling Skills, MCP Servers, and App Connectors

 marketplace.jsonentry for local testing

-Review the scaffolded output before sharing — in particular verify name is stable and unique, and that source.path values are relative to the marketplace root.
+Review the scaffolded output before sharing — in particular verify name is stable and unique, and that source.path values are relative to the marketplace root. @plugin-creator can also generate a marketplace entry for a GitHub-hosted plugin when given a repo URL as context.

 Using Installed Plugins